SSA: Barcelona, Spain

 Experience the bustling metropolis of Barcelona while taking classes in English or in Spanish at Universitat de Pompeu Fabra or at Universitat Autonoma de Barcelona, alongside other international students.
 Advanced students may also complement their schedules taking classes with Spanish students.

 Spend an academic year, semester, or summer term studying the Spanish language, and taking classes in Spanish or English in business, education, social sciences, humanities, STEM, design and more.
-Discover more course opportunities during our NEW Summer Study Abroad in ENGLISH Program.
-Spanish Studies Abroad's on-site Resident Director provides ongoing support throughout your program and cultural immersion through activities and study tours.
+Discover more course opportunities during our Summer Study Abroad in English Program.

 Video and Photos